Some interesting articles about Steadicams

 financial restrictions.

-value it can add is very cost effective.
-It can also be used to give the
+production value it can add is very cost effective.
+It can also be used

 As a contrast to the sequences we've just seen, here are a couple of

-series shot in North Wales last summer on widescreen Digi-Beta.
-It was
+drama series shot in North Wales last summer on widescreen Digi-Beta.

-all shot on location in and around a small village - most of the interiors
+It was all shot on location in and around a small village - most of the

-were very small and there was no way we could get tracks in the interiors
+interiors were very small and there was no way we could get tracks in

-so the production decided that all the moving shots, interior and exterior,
+the interiors so the production decided that all the moving shots,

 TAPE TWO - Cyw Haul